 Apples and pear do best in cooler regions – zones 5 to 7 – although some, like the Honeycrisp Apple Tree are hardy into zone 3, while others, like the Anna Southern Apple will grow into zone 9.
 If your area is a little cold for the variety you have chosen, growing it in a pot or trained on a wall are great solutions and will give you the best crop.
 See our blog on Growing Trees and Shrubs on Walls for more information on growing plants on walls.
-Pots and walls are also ideal places for growing Columnar Apple Trees
+Pots and walls are also ideal places for growing Columnar Apple Trees.

 Do I Need a Pollinator?

 Most apple and pear trees need another, different variety to produce a crop, although some, like the Gala Apple, do not.
-In many places neighbours may have apple or pear trees in their yards, and these trees can act as pollinators for your tree, Crab apples trees are also pollinators for apple trees and those may be growing nearby too.
+In many places neighbors may have apple or pear trees in their yards, and these trees can act as pollinators for your tree, crab apples trees are also pollinators for apple trees and those may be growing nearby too.
 Any tree within 100 feet of yours will likely be a perfect pollinator, so if you are planting just one tree, wait until it flowers to see if you really do need a pollinator.